Battle of Cunaxa: Battle

 The Greeks, deployed on Cyrus's right and outnumbered, charged the left flank of Artaxerxes' army, which broke ranks and fled before they came within arrowshot.
 However, on the Persian right the fight between Artaxerxes' army and Cyrus was far more difficult and protracted.
 Cyrus personally charged his brother's bodyguard and was killed by a javelin, which sent the rebels into retreat.
-(The man who threw the javelin was known as Mithridates and he would later be executed by scaphism because he took the kill from Artaxerxes).
+(The man who threw the javelin was known as Mithridates; he would later be executed by scaphism because while drunk at a celebratory feast, he bragged about the kill, offending Artaxerxes, who had initially been grateful and richly rewarded him).
 Only the Greek mercenaries, who had not heard of Cyrus's death and were heavily armed, stood firm.
 Clearchus advanced against the much larger right wing of Artaxerxes' army and sent it into retreat.
 Meanwhile, Artaxerxes' troops took the Greek encampment and destroyed their food supplies.

 Aftermath

 According to the Greek soldier and writer Xenophon, the Greek heavy troops scattered their opposition twice; only one Greek was even wounded.
 Only after the battle did they hear that Cyrus himself had been killed, making their victory irrelevant and the expedition a failure.
 They were in the middle of a very large empire with no food, no employer, and no reliable friends.
 They offered to make their Persian ally Ariaeus king, but he refused on the grounds that he was not of royal blood and so would not find enough support among the Persians to succeed.
 They offered their services to Tissaphernes, a leading satrap of Artaxerxes, but he refused them, and they refused to surrender to him.
 Tissaphernes was left with a problem; a large army of heavy troops, which he could not defeat by frontal assault.
 He supplied them with food and, after a long wait, led them northwards for home, meanwhile detaching Ariaeus and his light troops from their cause.

 The Greek senior officers foolishly accepted the invitation of Tissaphernes to a feast.
 There they were made prisoner, taken up to the king and there decapitated.
 The Greeks elected new officers and set out to march northwards to the Black Sea through Corduene and Armenia, to reach the Greek colonies on the shore.
 Their eventual success, the march of the Ten Thousand, was recorded by Xenophon in his Anabasis.